conan-io/conan-io.github.io/_posts/2022-06-16-New-conan-release-1-49.markdown

-This tool will search for all the shared libraries in the package folder and fix the values for LC_ID_DYLIB and LC_LOAD_DYLIB so that they point to libraries using the `@rpatg` keyword instead of absolute folders.
+This tool will search for all the shared libraries in the package folder and fix the values for LC_ID_DYLIB and LC_LOAD_DYLIB so that they point to libraries using the `@rpath` keyword instead of absolute folders.
 This way you can install this package in different systems with different locations and be sure the the library will load.

 ## New "can_run()" and "check_min_vs" helpers.